Lellizzick

 A gated vehicle track leads north from Lellizzick to the National Coastwatch Institution watch station on Stepper Point.
 A permissive footpath leads south to Tregirls beach.

 Archaeology

 In the late 1990s, aerial photography by archaeologists revealed a number of circular and semi-circular crop marks in two clifftop fields near Lellizzick.
 Metal detectorists also discovered flints and pottery from the Mesolithic period as well as later artefacts from the post-Roman period.

 In October 2007, the Channel 4 television series Time Team visited Lellizzick to investigate the site and the features revealed by the earlier aerial photography were confirmed by a geophysics survey.
 The resulting television programme, titled From Constantinople to Cornwall, was broadcast in March 2008 (see list of episodes).
 The excavation and investigation revealed a roundhouse settlement.

+During the Roman and early medieval periods it was classified as a settlement.